 Frequently Asked Questions

-My bed wetting treatment method is “behavioral modification”, which is an approach that changes the habits that cause the problem.
+The DryKids bed wetting treatment method is “behavioural modification”, which is an approach that changes the habits that cause the problem.
 It combines the best practices of experts in pediatric hospital programs, with personal follow-through.
-It’s very affordable, only $299 with a bed wetting alarm, supplies and Zoom coaching.
+It’s very affordable, $299 with a bed wetting alarm, supplies and Zoom coaching until the problem is resolved.
+No ongoing costs, no extra costs.

 How long does it take?